 - Click submit.

-All accepted abstracts must be marked with intent to present and a valid Badge ID number.
-The deadline for this is February 5, 2018.
+All accepted abstracts must be marked with intent to present and a valid Badge ID number by August 13.

 Please note: It is not required for the first author to attend the meeting.
 A co-author, or any representative familiar with the work of the accepted abstract, may register.
 Primary authors do not have to notify SAWC of the change in presenter or if an alternate presenter is selected to represent the accepted abstract.

-Poster numbers will be assigned in February and primary contacts will be notified via email.
+Poster numbers will be assigned in early September and primary contacts will be notified via e-mail.

 On rare occasions, presenters scheduled to present their poster fail to show up and have not notified SAWC of their change in plans.
-When presenters do not appear to present their poster, the planning efforts of the Abstract Committee in providing a quality program are significantly diminished, there are significant cost implications, and the audience is unnecessarily disappointed with empty poster boards.
-SAWC staff will audit all posters for no-shows.
+When presenters do not appear to present their poster, the planning efforts of the Abstract Committee in providing a quality program are diminished significantly, there are significant cost implications, and the audience is unnecessarily disappointed with empty poster boards.
+SAWC staff will audit all posters for no shows.
 SAWC will no longer consider future abstract contributions to the SAWC meetings by presenters who fail to appear.

 Acceptance of the abstract by the review committee obligates the author to be present.
 If circumstances prevent attendance, the author must arrange for the poster to be presented by a substitute, preferably a co-author.
-If you wish to withdraw your abstract, you must submit your request in writing to email@example.com, including the abstract title and first author.
-The deadline for withdrawal is February 5, 2018.
-Failure to comply will result in ineligibility for future SAWC meeting abstract submission processes as first author.
+If you wish to withdraw your abstract, you must submit your request in writing by August 13, 2018 to email@example.com including the abstract title and first author.
+Failure to comply will result in ineligibility for the future SAWC meetings abstract submission process as first author.

 Expenses associated with the submission and presentation of an abstract are the responsibility of the presenter and may include hotel, travel, and meeting registration.